speechaccessibility/SplitTrainTest/README.md

 ## Code subdirectories:

+* new_split_code: Code to create train/dev/test1/test2 split for
+  the second Speech Accessibility Project Challenge.
+Not finished yet.

 * old_split_code: This contains code that was used to split the standard distribution when the split was not part of its file structure.